chrismarget/raspbian-appliance/README.md

 Tooling for building Raspberry Pi appliances based on Raspbian

 ## What?
 This a minimal set of software to turn a Raspbian image file into an SD card prepped for a particular purpose (an appliance) on Mac OSX.
-Thus far tested only with 2018-03-13-raspbian-stretch.
+Thus far tested only with 2018-03-13-raspbian-stretch and 2019-09-26-raspbian-buster (normal and lite versions of each.)

 ## Why?
 First, Raspbian makes some unfortunate assumptions like: